Sukanya-rs/Sukanya-rs/README.md

         I am Sukanya.
 I have worked in multiple roles.
-I initially started my career Industrial service line engineer at Hewlett Packard, and later pursued the position of Senior Network Engineer working for major telecoms as my clients on Data & Mobile backbone networks and After a career break, I am trying to understand the impact of AI in terms of privacy & security, while working to generate value through my work.
+I initially started my career Industrial service line engineer at Hewlett Packard, and later worked as a Senior Network Engineer working for major telecoms(clients on Data & Mobile backbone networks) and After a career break, I am trying to understand the impact of AI in terms of privacy & security, while working to generate value through my work.

 - 👀 I’m interested in exploring the "Impact of AI" and generate value through my work.